 - an even spread of age groups, including at least one student from each year from prep to year 6

 - winners from around the state, with a strong representation from rural and regional Queensland.

 Judges will consider whether the drawing:

 - is relevant to the risk and solution

 - is colourful.

-The 12 winners will be announced in October, and the free Farm safety calendar 2023 will be available in October.
-There will be 30,000 copies of the calendar available for Queenslanders to order.
+The 12 winners have been announced, and the free 2023 Farm safety calendar is available.
+There are 30,000 copies of the calendar available for Queenslanders to order.